Collapsar CXL500 Review: Carbon Fiber Pool Cue for ~$120

 What carbon fiber actually does for a pool cue

 Most pool cues use a maple shaft.
-Maple is tradition.
-It’s what cues have been made from for over a century.
-It feels warm, it has a natural flex, and when properly maintained it plays beautifully.
+Maple is tradition, the material cues have been made from for over a century.
+It feels warm and has a natural flex, and a properly maintained maple shaft plays beautifully.

 Maple also warps.
-Leave it in a humid garage for a summer.
-Store it horizontally instead of vertically.
-Let it sit in a hot car.
-Temperature and humidity changes cause the wood fibers to swell and contract unevenly, and your straight shaft develops a curve.
+Leave one in a humid garage for a summer or let it sit in a hot car, and temperature and humidity swings make the wood fibers swell and contract unevenly until your straight shaft develops a curve.
 A warped cue is a ruined cue.

-Carbon fiber doesn’t care about humidity.
-Doesn’t care about temperature.
-Doesn’t warp.
-Period.
-The shaft that ships to you plays the same in July and January, in Arizona and Florida, in your climate-controlled game room and your buddy’s damp basement.
+Carbon fiber shrugs all of that off.
+The shaft that ships to you plays the same in July and January, in a climate-controlled game room and in your buddy’s damp basement.

 Carbon fiber also has natural low-deflection properties.
 The material is stiffer than maple, which means less bending at impact, which means less cue ball squirt on english shots.
-You get some of the same benefits as an engineered low-deflection maple shaft, except it’s a property of the material itself rather than something achieved by hollowing out wood.
+You get some of the same benefits as an engineered low-deflection maple shaft, except the material does it on its own, with no need to hollow out the wood.

-The tradeoff: carbon fiber feels different than maple.
-Harder.
-Less give.
+The tradeoff: carbon fiber feels different than maple, harder and with less give.
 Some players describe it as “dead” compared to the warm feedback of a good maple shaft.
 Others call it “precise.”
 It’s a preference thing.
 Players who grew up on maple sometimes don’t like the switch.
 Players who start on carbon fiber wonder why anyone puts up with warping.

 The CXL500 specifically

-The tip is 12.75mm.
-Same precision-oriented size as the PureX Technology cue.
-Smaller sweet spot, higher accuracy ceiling.
+The tip is 12.75mm, the same precision-oriented size as the PureX Technology cue: the sweet spot shrinks a touch and the accuracy ceiling rises.

-Weight is in the standard range.
-Joint is standard.
-Wrap is basic but functional.
+Weight and joint are standard, and the wrap is basic.
 The money clearly went into the shaft, which is where it should go.

-At ~$120, the Collapsar competes against maple cues from CUESOUL, Viper, and entry-level McDermotts.
-None of those give you carbon fiber.
-None of those are immune to warping.
-The CXL500 is playing a different game.
+At ~$120, the Collapsar competes against maple cues from CUESOUL and Viper, plus entry-level McDermotts.
+None of them give you carbon fiber or its immunity to warping.
+The CXL500 is playing a different game, and if you’re weighing it against the maple field in this price range, our best cues under $300 roundup covers what the wood options actually deliver.

 Who’s buying these